Kent0n-Li/ChatDoctor/README.md

  ## Patient-physician Conversation Dataset</h2>
 The first step in fine-tuning is to collect a dataset of patient-physician conversations.
 In patient-physician conversations, the patient's descriptions of disease symptoms are often colloquial and cursory.
 If we manually construct the synthesized patient-physician conversation dataset, it often leads to the problem of insufficient diversity and over-specialized descriptions, which are often spaced out from real scenarios.
 Collecting real patient-physician conversations is a better solution.
 Therefore, we collected about 100k real doctor-patient conversations from an online medical consultation website HealthCareMagic(www.healthcaremagic.com).
 We filtered these data both manually and automatically, removed the identity information of the doctor and patient, and used language tools to correct grammatical errors, and we named this dataset HealthCareMagic-100k.
 In addition, we collected approximately 10k patient-physician conversations from the online medical consultation website iCliniq to evaluate the performance of our model.

+## Autonomous ChatDoctor based on Knowledge Brain</h2>
+Equipped with the external knowledge brain, i.e., Wikipedia or our constructed database encompassing over 700 diseases, ChatDoctor could retrieve the corresponding knowledge and reliable sources to answer patients' inquiries more accurately.
+After constructing the external knowledge brain, we need to let our ChatDoctor retrieve the knowledge he needs autonomously, which can generally be achieved in a large language model by constructing appropriate prompts.
+To automate this process, we design keyword mining prompts for ChatDoctor to extract key terms for relevant knowledge seeking.
+Then, the top-ranked relevant passages were retrieved from Knowledge Brain with a term-matching retrieval system.
+As for the disease database, since the model cannot read all the data at once, we first let the model read the data in batches and select for itself the data entries that might help answer the patient's question.
+Finally, all the data entries selected by the model are given to the model for a final answer.
+This approach better ensures that patients receive well-informed and precise responses backed by credible references.